glowkeeper/P3D/docs/labs/week3Session12024.md

 + [Meshes](https://docs.unity3d.com/Manual/mesh.html) are a graphics primitive that defines the shape of an object
 + [Materials](https://docs.unity3d.com/Manual/Materials.html) define the properties of the surface of an object.
 They include references to textures and specify how those textures are tiled and coloured
-+ [Shaders](https://docs.unity3d.com/Manual/Shaders.html) are small scripts that contain the algorithms for calculating the colour of each pixel
++ [Shaders](https://docs.unity3d.com/Manual/Shaders.html) are small scripts that contain the algorithms for calculating the colour of each pixel that gets rendered
 + [Textures](https://docs.unity3d.com/Manual/Textures.html) are [bitmap](https://en.wikipedia.org/wiki/Bitmap) images that define the fine detail of a material's surface; think of them as images that are printed on a rubber sheet and stretched and pinned onto a mesh

 ![Mesh and Material](./images/meshAndMaterials.png)